Valley Falls, Rhode Island

 Valley Falls is a village and census-designated place (CDP) in the town of Cumberland, Providence County, Rhode Island, United States.
 The population was 12,094 at the 2020 census.

 Warren Buffett's company Berkshire Hathaway was founded in 1839 by Oliver Chace in Valley Falls as a cotton-manufacturing company, called the Valley Falls Company.
 Valley Falls is also the home of the Ann & Hope Mill.

 Geography

 Valley Falls is located at 41.917366°N 71.392353°W in the southern part of the town of Cumberland.
-It is bordered by the city of Central Falls, Rhode Island to the south, the city of Attleboro, Massachusetts to the east, and the town of Lincoln, Rhode Island to the west.
-The Blackstone River runs along the western and southern edge of the community.
+It is bordered by the city of Central Falls to the south, the city of Attleboro, Massachusetts to the east, and the town of Lincoln to the west.
+The Blackstone River runs along the western and southern edges of the community.